 Recently a girl came to me for consultation, asking specifically for a weight reduction diet.
-You will be surprised to know that the girl is just about 15 and yet to appear for her 10th grade examination and can easily pass off as being obese.
+You will be surprised to know that the girl is just about 15 years old and yet to appear for her 10th-grade examination and can easily pass off as being on the heavier side (obese).
 While I was talking to her, she casually happened to mention that she has a habit of “munching snacks late at night while surfing the internet”.
 My observation says that this has become a common trend in today’s times.

-Social media are now used for a host of different reasons it gone beyond just social interaction.
+Social media is now used for a host of different reasons and gone beyond just social interaction.
 It’s extended to information and even to seek entertainment.
-A life without internet seem next to impossible and unimaginable, but excess of anything is bad and that is quite visible in the society in the recent times.
+A life without internet seems next to impossible and unimaginable, but an excess of anything is bad and that is quite visible in the society in the recent times.

 Social networking sites like Facebook, Instagram, Twitter are increasingly becoming popular among adolescents.
 Numerous studies have shown that Internet addiction has an adverse effect on several lifestyle-related factors in adolescents.
 Some important ill effects of the same are:-

 - Irregular dietary habits

 - Physical inactivity

 - Adverse impact on the growth and development

 Studies have shown that people are more likely to have meals while sitting at the computer than at the dining table.
 Majority of people are multitasking by working on different things at the same time such as eating food while surfing on internet, chatting with friends (Facebook) and writing emails etc. This multitasking is making us less efficient and productive.